-Key features of the site are outlined in Table 2.2.and illustrated on Bettergrow's Infrastructure Plan 0011 (May, 2023) (Attachment A).
-It is noted that majority of these key these features are still under construction at the time of developing this plan.
+Key features of the site are outlined in Table 2.2.and illustrated on Bettergrow's Infrastructure Plan 0011 (July 2024) (Appendix A).
 Actual site conditions and features should be reviewed and updated within this plan as required.
 Part of this review should include validating that key design features meet the required specifications prescribed by DA COC and/or relevant guidance (particularly design of compost processing pads, associated drainage and leachate dams).